wp-plugins/miniorange-login-openid/readme.txt

 Social Login, Social Sharing plugin is professionally developed by miniOrange and is a WordPress (BuddyPress compatible) plugin that allows your visitors to comment, share, login and register with many Social Networks like for example Facebook, Twitter, Google, LinkedIn, WindowsLive, Instagram, Salesforce and Amazon.

 = Social Login =
 This plugin enables Social Login.
-Allow your visitors to choose from their favorite social login apps to login, comment, share and auto-register with your website or blog.
+Allow your visitors to choose from their favorite social login apps to login, comment, share and optionally auto-register with your website or blog.

 One-click login to your WordPress site using social login applications like Google, Twitter, Facebook, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
 This means, if your user is logged in to Google, user can comment on any blog or site by simply clicking the `google icon` - no username or password is explicitly required!
 Simply enable Social Login, *no setup* of application is required and you are done.